Vaccinations & Immunizations

 There are certain individuals who cannot receive vaccines for medical reasons.
 Because of this, it is even more important for those who are able to keep up to date with their vaccines.
 This creates a “herd immunity,” which helps protect those in the community who may be at the highest risk of contracting life-threatening diseases.
 Those at risk include very young children and seniors, as well as those with weakened immune systems and certain diseases such as cancer and type 1 diabetes.
 When you get vaccinated at True Health Primary Care, it not only protects you and your family, but it can help keep your entire community healthy as well.

 If you are planning to travel outside of the United States, it’s important for you to review the required and recommended vaccinations for visiting certain countries.
 The Centers for Disease Control (CDC) website can tell you which vaccines you need before you travel.
-If this is your situation, it would be best to make an appointment at True Health Primary Care several weeks before your departure.
+If this is your situation, it would be best to book an appointment at True Health Primary Care several weeks before your departure.

 True Health Primary Care Walk-In is available for all of your vaccination and immunization needs, whether your child needs their vaccinations before the start of school, or you are in need of updating your own inoculations.
 Walk-in or schedule an appointment today.